Boots Replatforming Project

 Splendid Unlimited is based in Soho, London.
 The agency sits within the Creston House building, a nice building in a lively part of the Big Smoke.
 This Creston agency is digitally focused, handling website builds, mostly replatforming, for some good clients such as Scottish Energy, Star Alliance, Barclaycard and Boots (also some work on eBay apparently!).
 I worked as a Senior UX on a replatforming project for Boots.

 I like the environment of this office, you have around 7 or 8 agencies all packed into the same building with a canteen and bar upstairs and even so far as agencies on the same floor, Splendid splits the kitchen with TMW Unlimited (ok, so you guessed it – all the Creston agencies are ‘Unlimited’).
-I saved myself a few bob at breakfast time as there is free cereal and fruit \o/ Benedict my boss totally gets UX and I can see why he has been so successful at it.
+I saved myself a few bob at breakfast time as there is free cereal and fruit \o/ Benedict, Head of UX, totally gets UX and I can see why he has been successful at it.